mrbesen/ProgBot/README.md

 name
 print $a
 ```
-This Code would define the function 'name' run it, and print the value of $a (1)
+This code would define the function 'name' and run it, after that it prints the value of $a (1)

 __Functiuns should be defined at the beginning.__ (All Code before will not be able to read the Function)